What Impulse Response Do Instrumental Variables Identify?: Model and Identification

+\end{proposition} An important implication of Proposition \ref{P1} is that the effect of a macroeconomic shock ($\xi_{t}$) identified by LP-IV is instrument-specific when there are at least two components ($S\geq2$) in the shock with heterogeneous component-wise impulse responses.

-When there is only one component in $\xi_{t}$ ($S=1$), \eqref{P1-e1} simplifies to Equation (8) of Stock and Watson (2018).
-Thus, Proposition \ref{P1} generalizes the identification result of Stock and Watson (2018) to cases where the shock $\xi_{t}$ is the sum of the structural shocks in the SVMA model \eqref{svma}.
+When there is only one component in $\xi_{t}$ (i.e., $S=1$), \eqref{P1-e1} simplifies to Equation (8) of Stock and Watson (2018).
+In this case, $\xi_{t} = \varepsilon_{1,t}$ and the LP-IV estimand $\beta_{h} =\theta_{h,y1}$ with the unit effect normalization, $\theta_{0,x1}=1$.
+Thus, Proposition \ref{P1} generalizes the previous identification result to cases when the instrument is correlated with multiple shocks in the SVMA model \eqref{svma}.\footnote{Our model accommodates the general case where the researcher focuses on a composite macroeconomic shock, such as a monetary policy shock or a fiscal policy shock, and an IV is used to identify the shock.
+Technically, our model can equivalently handle situations where an IV is correlated with arbitrary multiple shocks in the SVMA model, which would typically render it an invalid IV in conventional settings.}

-\\ \textsc{Comparison with LATE} ~Imbens and Angrist (1994) and Angrist, Imbens, and Rubin (1996) show that the local average treatment effect (LATE) is identified by an instrument under treatment effect heterogeneity.
-Let $Y_{i}$ be the observed outcome and $D_{i}$ be an indicator of treatment for individual $i$.
-Their analysis is based on the potential outcomes framework: the potential outcomes $Y_{i}(1)$ and $Y_{i}(0)$ are defined as the outcome with treatment ($D_{i}=1$) and without treatment ($D_{i}=0$), respectively.
-The observed outcome is written as $Y_{i} = Y_{i}(0) + (Y_{i}(1)-Y_{i}(0))D_{i}$.
-The individual treatment effect is $Y_{i}(1)-Y_{i}(0)$, which is assumed to be heterogeneous.
-Since the potential outcomes for an individual are not observed at the same time, the individual treatment effect is not identified.
-Therefore, the goal is to identify the average treatment effect (ATE), $E[Y_{i}(1)-Y_{i}(0)]$, or a version of ATE.
-Here, the treatment is homogeneous within the treated and non-treated groups, but the treatment effects are heterogeneous.

-In comparison, the composite shock $\xi_{t}$ is the (unobserved) treatment.
-The ATE corresponds to the impulse response of $y_{t+h}$ to $\xi_{t}$: $E[y_{t+h}|\xi_{t}=1]-E[y_{t+h}|\xi_{t}=0]$, which is a weighted average of componentwise impulse responses as shown in \eqref{AIR}.
-Unlike the ATE, heterogeneity arises in the composition of $\xi_{t}$, so that the treatment is heterogeneous.
-Since the componentwise impulse responses are assumed constant, the treatment effect of a particular composition in $\xi_{t}$ is homogeneous.

-What is the role of the IV?
-In both cases, it provides exogenous variation in the endogenous variable.
-However, due to the different nature of the endogeneity (selection vs simultaneity), how the instrument provides identification of economically meaningful parameters in the two frameworks are different.
-This is illustrated in Figure \ref{F1}.

-First, consider a binary instrument $Z_{i}$ in the LATE case (left panel in Figure \ref{F1}). $D_{i}$ is endogenous because it is not randomly assigned.
-For each value of $Z_{i}$, define the potential treatment status $D_{i}(1)$ and $D_{i}(0)$, which corresponds to $Z_{i}=1$ and $Z_{i}=0$, respectively.
-Angrist, Imbens, and Rubin (1996) define four subpopulations depending on the potential treatment status: always-takers ($D_{i}(1)=D_{i}(0)=1$), never-takers ($D_{i}(1)=D_{i}(0)=0$), compliers ($D_{i}(1)=1$, $D_{i}(0)=0$), and defiers ($D_{i}(1)=0$, $D_{i}(0)=1$).\footnote{Or equivalently, compliers and defiers can be defined as $D_{i}(1)=0$ and $D_{i}(0)=1$, and $D_{i}(1)=1$, $D_{i}(0)=0$, respectively.} Imbens and Angrist (1994) show that the IV estimand identifies the ATE of the compliers (thus the local average), who would receive the treatment if $Z_{i}=1$ but not otherwise.
-The key condition for identification of LATE is the monotonicity condition (Condition 2 of Imbens and Angrist, 1994) that there is no defiers (who behave in the opposite way to the compliers) in the population.